mirzoig/awesome-microsoft-copilot-prompts/README.md

 ## 🚀 Quick Start - Universal Prompts

-[Rest of README continues as normal...]

-## 🚀 Quick Start - Universal Prompts

 **New to Copilot?** Start here with prompts that work in **BOTH** free Copilot (web) and M365 Copilot.

 ### ✨ Works Everywhere